 Normally, you play chords using the numeric keypad, in whatever other performance panel you have selected for the melody, and you don't have to look at the Chords performance panel.
 The Chords pane is used to control the settings used for playing the chords.

 This panel can't be selected by using a function-key.
-You have to click on its tab to select it.
+You have to press the Num-Lock key twice (or click on its tab) to select it.

 Some of the parameters for controlling how the chords are played, nevertheless, are very important.

 For example, the loudness (velocity, or volume) should usually be less than the loudness of the melody, to avoid overpowering the tune.

 Also, the choice of instrument used in playing the chords is important.
 If you like a sustained chord sound, like an orchestral accompaniment, an instrument sound like “String Ensemble 1” might be a good choice (and is one I like to use).
 On the other hand, you might want a more crisp sound, like guitar, piano, or mandolin.

 It is also a good idea to use a different MIDI channel for the chords panel than you use in the melody performance panels.
 If you use the same MIDI channel for the chords, and play a melody note that is also a note in the chord, when you let-up on that melody note, it also shuts-off that same note of the chord.
 If a different MIDI channel is used for the chords, such 'collisions' won't happen.

 One other reason for having a Chords performance panel, is that it can be instructive in showing you the notes played when you select a chord on the numeric keypad.

 Regardless what settings you use in a performance panel used for playing the melody, the Chords performance panel settings are used for playing the chords selected on the numeric keypad.

 The notable exception to this rule, is that any transposition setting you make in the Chords pane, is ignored when another performance pane is visible.
 The transposition settings of the visible melody performance pane are always used instead.